ankorstore/yokai/docs/modules/fxorm.md

 ## Migrations

-This module provides the possibility to run automatically your [schemas migrations](https://gorm.io/docs/migration.html).
+This module provides the possibility to run your [schemas migrations](https://gorm.io/docs/migration.html).

+### At bootstrap

-You just need to pass the list of models you want to auto migrate to `RunFxOrmAutoMigrate()`:
+To run the migrations automatically at bootstrap, you just need to pass the list of models you want to auto migrate to `RunFxOrmAutoMigrate()`:

 ```go title="internal/bootstrap.go"
 package internal